josbouten/bioplot/doc/bioplot.rst

       -e EXPNAME, --exp EXPNAME
                             name of experiment used in plot title, default = test -i FILENAME, --inputfile FILENAME
-                            filename of data file, default = input/testdata_A.txt -t DATATYPE, --type DATATYPE
+                            filename list of filenames of data file(s), default = input/testdata_A.txt -t DATATYPE, --type DATATYPE
                             type of data, default = type3, use 'database' if you want to read data from a database.